Without appropriate infrastructure in place, managing third-party processes can be a hassle

 However, a robust vendor management strategy and investment in modernized software are proven antidotes to liabilities, deficits, and negligence, among other risks.

-To expertly manage third-party relationships and build safer connections, we recommend adhering to these three key pillars as a guide to vendor management:
+To expertly manage third-party relationships and build safer connections, we recommend adhering to three key pillars as a guide to vendor management.

 When maintaining a third-party relationship, there are a number of ways to monitor and address potential risks before they manifest as liabilities, fines, legal action, reputational damage, and more.

 We recommend considering the following when devising a robust risk management strategy:

 While it might be tempting to rely on a habitual, manual protocol for COI tracking and upkeep, recent research demonstrates antiquated systems frequently cost more than they save, and render businesses vulnerable to risks such as cyber threats, lost productivity, and obsolescence.

 Facing human error, squandered time, and numerous other vulnerabilities often associated with manual documentation tracking, it is prudent businesses consider the long-term payoffs of mitigating liabilities through modernized, real-time COI tracking software.